 What should you expect from United Clubs?

 I’d say United Clubs are about average as far as US airline lounges go.
-In my opinion they’re on par with American Admirals Clubs, and not as good as Delta Sky Clubs.
-Conversely, United Polaris Lounges are exceptional, and the best business class lounges offered by any US airline.
+In my opinion they’re on par with American Admirals Clubs (maybe a little better), and not as good as Delta Sky Clubs.
+Conversely, United Polaris Lounges are very good, and among the best business class lounges offered by any US airline.

 At United Clubs you can expect complimentary Wi-Fi, comfortable seating, free drinks and snacks, and some premium drinks available for purchase.